oskera/rock-paper-scissors/documentation/weekly_report_3.md

 ## What's next?

-I will write the code for implementing Markov Chains and a simple CLI.
+I will write the code for implementing Markov chains and a simple CLI.